arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`, which in turn depends on packages from `io.netty`.

-If these dependency requirements cannot be satisfied, you might need to use the [shaded version](#arangodb-java-driver-shaded) of this driver, which bundles together all modules with relocated external dependencies.
+If these dependency requirements cannot be satisfied, i.e. they cause convergence conflicts with other versions of same packages in the classpath, you might need to use the [shaded version](#arangodb-java-driver-shaded) of this driver, which bundles all modules together with relocated external dependencies.

-The dependency on `com.arangodb:velocypack` has been removed from core module and is now only used by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`, thus only for `VST` protocol or `VPACK` content type.
+The dependency on `com.arangodb:velocypack` has been removed from core module and is now only used as internal dependency by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`, thus transitively imported only when using `VST` protocol or `VPACK` content type.

 ## User Data

-Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this does not allow to distinguish it from the case when the intent is to use the raw string as such, without parsing it.
+Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this did not allow to distinguish it from the case when the intent is to use the raw string as such, without parsing it.
 Since version `7.0`, strings are not interpreted as JSON anymore.
-To represent user data as raw JSON, the wrapper class `com.arangodb.util.RawJson` has been added:
+To represent user-data as raw JSON, the wrapper class `com.arangodb.util.RawJson` has been added:

 ```java